 - Wrote code and tools to internationalize and localize the entire website, including automatic translation of hotel reviews via translation APIs.

-- Implemented internal web-based tools, including a system to help salespeople call and schedule photo shoots at thousands of hotels.
+- Implemented many web-based internal tools, including a photo album editor and a workflow system to help salespeople schedule photoshoots at hundreds of hotels per month.

-- Wrote much of the site’s user accounts and hotel booking system (turned off late 2011 for business reasons), including secure credit card and payment handling.
+- Wrote much of the site’s user account and hotel booking system (turned off in 2011 for business reasons), including secure credit card and payment handling.

 Brush Technology – Software Engineer and Co-director – August 2006 to May 2010: